The Loxone Miniserver Go serves as central control unit for all kinds of automation tasks.

 Via the LAN port the Miniserver is connected to the local network or a WiFi router.

 The Miniserver Go starts after the power supply is connected, and will be operational within a few seconds.

 Once the boot up process is complete, the status LED will be permanently lit.

-If the Miniserver and computer are connected directly by network cable and set to DHCP, both will adopt a 169.254.x.x link-local address and a connection can be established to the Miniserver.
+If both Miniserver and computer are set to DHCP, they will use a 169.254.x.x link-local address.

 You can then search for the Miniserver in Loxone Config and connect.
 The factory settings for user and password are: admin/admin